TI-Tokyo/riak-community-admin/proposal/Riak Community Proposal.md

 Each election will be decided by a Candidate getting a majority vote (more than 50%) of the votes cast.

+A person can only hold one position in the Project Direction Group.

 The Election Process shall be:

 1. Day 0: An election is called.
-2. By day 7: All eligible voters are informed of the election details (what positions, why it was called, when the vote will be, who can vote), and are asked for candidate nominations to be submitted within 14 calendar days.
+2. By day 7: All eligible voters are informed of the election details, and are asked for candidate nominations to be submitted within 14 calendar days.
+The elcection details sent shall comprise of;
+    1. what positions; and
+    2. why it was called; and
+    3. when the vote will be; and
+    4. who can vote.
 3. By day 21: All nominated people are contacted to confirm they wish to accept their nomination as a Candidate.
 4. By day 28: All Candidates have written a short blurb (max 500 works) on why they should be elected and submitted it.
 5. By day 35: All eligible voters are informed of all Candidates, their blurbs, and the voting dates.
 6. By day 49: The votes are cast and counted.
+Each voting person shall have one vote.
+7. This varies depending on the results:

-Assuming a win:

-7. By day 56: The winners take their positions
+    1. Assuming a win: By day 56: The winners take their positions

-Assuming a draw:

-7. Between days 56-61: a run-off election with the top 3 Candidates will cast and counted.
+    2. Assuming a draw: Between days 56-61: a run-off election with the top 3 Candidates will cast and counted.

-Assuming a technical failure:

-7. Between days 56-61, step 5 onwards will be repeated.
+    3. Assuming a technical failure: Between days 56-61, step 5 onwards will be repeated.

 ### Voting Eligibility